igdutra/Basic-Lists/README.md

     * Unit tests for ViewModel, Service and TableViewCell using Mocks
 6. **uiTests**:
     * Basic UI Test for a Label and a tap
+7. **mvvm-improvement**:
+    * A View should not hold reference to the Model.
+Some properties are now private, exposing public methods